What is Azure Resource Manager?

 - resource - A manageable item that is available through Azure.
 Virtual machines, storage accounts, web apps, databases, and virtual networks are examples of resources.
 Resource groups, subscriptions, management groups, and tags are also examples of resources.

 - resource group - A container that holds related resources for an Azure solution.
 The resource group includes those resources that you want to manage as a group.
 You decide which resources belong in a resource group based on what makes the most sense for your organization.
-See Resource groups.
+See What is a resource group?.

 - resource provider - A service that supplies Azure resources.
 For example, a common resource provider is